 When preparing for a law firm interview, one of your primary goals is to anticipate and prepare for virtually every significant question that the firm is going to ask you.
-Of course, not all interview questions can be accurately predicted.
-But many can, at least in terms of the general subject matter.

 In fact, the essence of every law firm interview of an attorney candidate can be boiled down to just ten primary points or issues.
 Many – if not all – of the substantive questions that you will be asked will relate in part to one or more of these ten points.
 This means that if you are fully prepared to respond to each of these ten key points, you will be well on your way to delivering a knockout performance.
 In short, what each law firm really wants to know about you is: